Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 The regulations do not specify what “substantial” or “significantly effective” amounts are.

-The principle is very much like that of cosmetic product names – if you put an ingredient name in the identity, you are implying that the ingredient is important and provides some benefit.
-Consider a “shea butter soap” … is there actually a substantial or significantly effective amount of shea butter?
+The principle is very much like that of cosmetic product names: if you put an ingredient name in the identity, you are implying that the ingredient is important and provides some benefit.
+Consider a “shea butter soap.”
+Is there actually a substantial or significantly effective amount of shea butter?
 If not, then you are at risk of misleading or deceiving your consumer.

 Scent or Additive Names

-A soap that is scented with Oatmeal, Milk and Honey fragrance oil may not have any oatmeal or milk or honey in it at all.
-To identify it as “Oatmeal, Milk and Honey Soap” could be misleading to the consumer, especially when you compare it with a soap that does contain oatmeal, milk and honey (which might be more valuable to the consumer).
+A soap that is scented with Oatmeal, Milk, and Honey fragrance oil may not have any oatmeal or milk or honey in it at all.
+To identify it as “Oatmeal, Milk, and Honey Soap” could be misleading to the consumer, especially when you compare it with a soap that does contain oatmeal, milk, and honey (which might be more valuable to the consumer).

-That said, there is nothing whatever wrong with putting marketing text on your label – on the front panel or anywhere in the informational panel.
+That said, there is nothing whatever wrong with putting marketing text on your label, on the front panel or anywhere in the informational panel.
 So long as it is truthful and doesn’t violate any other regulations, it’s fine.
 In fact, marketing text is a GOOD idea, because it helps to explain to the consumer what the product is, what it’s for and why YOURS is the best one out of all the possible choices.

 This also holds true for additives.
 A “French Green Clay Soap” might be better explained on the label as “Soap” (or “handmade soap” or your brand name) “with French Green Clay” or “contains French Green Clay.”
 Again, presented in a way that is clearly NOT part of the name or identity of the product.